Table of Contents

-Although the incarnation took place 4,000 years after man’s fall, but God the Son has been personally involved in lives of people from the very beginning.
+Although the incarnation took place 4,000 years after man’s fall, but Jesus (the Son of God) has been personally involved in lives of people from the very beginning.
 Jesus defines Himself as eternal “I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty” (Revelation 1:8).

 The book of Genesis tell us about the united work of the Father and the Son in Genesis 1:26, “And God said, Let us make man in our image, after our likeness.”
 The Hebrew word used here for God is Elohim which is a plural noun that is used more than 2,700 times in the Old Testament.
 The Bible writers preferred to use Elohim about 10 times more than the singular form “El” when they described God.